Home 9 Running News 9 Gait Analysis Course Dates 2025

 • Day 2: February 15th – Online Theory (live)

-• Day 3: March 1st – In Person Practical at Chews Health, Altrincham, WA15 7LU
+• Day 3: March 8th – In Person Practical at Chews Health, Altrincham, WA15 7LU

 If there are any other regions in the UK (and beyond) where you would like Day 3 to be held, please click here to make a suggestion (see button at end of linked page).

 Gait Analysis can be a hugely beneficial tool for runners, but often not for the reasons we are traditionally taught.
 Despite the popular use of Gait Analysis to screen runners for ‘biomechanical flaws’ to reduce running related injury and/or increase running performance, the success of such is often hit & miss.
 The fact that so many runners still get injured (or re-injured) is testimony to this.
+In this course, running injury & performance specialist Matt Phillips of runchatlive.com will not only guide you through all of the traditional elements of Gait Analysis, but also draw upon research to highlight the limitations of a solely ‘biomechanical’ approach.
+With this in mind, we can then consider evidence-informed ways that we can use a gait analysis service to help runners recovery from injury, reduce risk of future injury, and optimise performance.

 Course Content